 “Most likely I would act the same way.
 Everything I do has Soul and that’s the key word.
 James Brown tried his hand at Soul, Latin, Blues and Jazz.
-Stevie Wonder was influenced by Brazil, Rock, Jazz, and Country Music and it’s reflected in some of his recordings, so why shouldn’t I be diverse?”
+Stevie Wonder was influenced by Brazil, Rock, Jazz, and Country Music.
+And it’s something you can feel in some of his recordings.
+So why shouldn’t I be diverse?”

 DJ Spinna – Heavy Beats Volume 1 (Rawkus Records)